shlomif/PySolFC/README.md

 ```

 <b>Note!</b> If you are using a Debian derivative (e.g: Debian, Ubuntu, or
-Linu Mint) and you are getting an error of "No cardsets were found !!!
+Linux Mint) and you are getting an error of "No cardsets were found !!!
 Main
 data directory is `[insert dir here]` Please check your PySol installation.",
 then you likely installed the cardsets package which has removed some files
 that are needed by pysol from source (without the debian modifications).